 That said, we have a feeling Hyperice will be updating their app to include more features as time goes by.
 We have seen them add new routines and new content.
 We believe once they have all their devices hooked to the app then there will be more added to it.

 Hypervolt still charges a premium on their regular Hypervolt device.
-Until recently it was $349 on Hyperice’s website, but now it’s $299.
-It’s also available on Amazon, you can check the price here.
+Until recently it was $349 on Hyperice’s website, but now, once the new Hypervolt 2 has been unveiled, it’s $249.
+The old one is still available on Amazon, you can check the price here.

 We could argue that now at least the price is appropriate but still very expensive for a vibrational therapy device.